rednafi/rednafi.com/content/python/server_sent_events.md

 retry: 5000
 ```

-Here, the server header needs to set the MIME type to `text/event-stream` and ask the
+Here, the server header needs to set the MIME type to `text/event-stream` and ask the client
-client not to cache the response by setting the `cache-control` header to `no-cache`.
+not to cache the response by setting the `cache-control` header to `no-cache`.
+Next, in the
-Next, in the message payload, only the `data` field is required, everything else is
+message payload, only the `data` field is required, everything else is optional.
+Let's break
-optional.
-Let's break down the message structure:
+down the message structure:

 * `event`: This is an optional field that specifies the name of the event.
-If present,
+If present, it
-it must be preceded by the string 'event:'.
-If not present, the event is considered to
+must be preceded by the string 'event:'.
+If not present, the event is considered to have the
-have the default name 'message'.
+default name 'message'.

 * `id`: This is an optional field that assigns an ID to the event.
-If present, it must
+If present, it must be
-be preceded by the string 'id:'.
-Clients can use this ID to resume an interrupted
+preceded by the string 'id:'.
+Clients can use this ID to resume an interrupted connection
-connection and receive only events that they have not yet seen.
+and receive only events that they have not yet seen.

-* `data:` This field is required and contains the actual message data that the server
+* `data:` This field is required and contains the actual message data that the server wants
-wants to send to the client.
-It must be preceded by the string 'data:' and can contain
+to send to the client.
+It must be preceded by the string 'data:' and can contain any string
-any string of characters.
+of characters.

 * `retry`: This is an optional field that specifies the number of milliseconds that the
-client should wait before attempting to reconnect to the server in case the connection
+client should wait before attempting to reconnect to the server in case the connection is
-is lost.
+lost.
 If present, it must be preceded by the string 'retry:'.

 Each message must end with double newline characters `("\n\n")`.
-Yep, this is part of
+Yep, this is part of the
-the protocol.
-The server can send multiple messages in a single HTTP response, and each
+protocol.
+The server can send multiple messages in a single HTTP response, and each message
-message will be treated as a separate event by the client.
+will be treated as a separate event by the client.

 ## A simple example

-In this section, I'll prop up a simple HTTP streaming server with [starlette][starlette]
+In this section, I'll prop up a simple HTTP streaming server with starlette[^5] and collect
-and collect the events from the browser.
+the events from the browser.
 Here's the complete server implementation:

 ```python
 # server.py